ctaverna/ctaverna.github.io/docs/_posts/2023-06-17-dead-letters.md

 ### Observability for free
 If you are using a message broker you likely already have a monitoring platform.
-In this case, it will be almost immediate to activate observability principles also on that queue, with very little additional effort.
+In this case, it will be almost immediate to activate observability principles also on the DLQ, with very little additional effort.
+No need to generate custom metrics in your code or analyze log files to understand and count errors, because the broker, if configured properly, can do it for you.
 The rate of messages entering the DLQ, compared with the rate of the main queue, is a good metric for the health status of the process run by the consumers.
-The absolute quantity of messages in the dead letter is telling us how many failures we had since the last purge, and if the DLQ is usually empty, this metric is a good choice for automatic alerts.
+The absolute quantity of messages in the dead letter is telling us how many failures we had since the last purge, and if the rate has a predictable trend or DLQ is usually empty, these metrics are also good choices for automatic alerts.

 ### No custom code
 Most brokers, when sending a message to the dead letter, add in the header of the message a field with the reason why this has happened.
 It may be a broker-generated error like "too many retries" or "message expired", or maybe a consumer-generated and broker-forwarded error like "explicitly nacked with this error message: unknown id".
 The reason for dead-lettering is put inside the message itself, and this comes for free, without writing code, because it is implemented *in the broker*, not in the consumer software.

 ### Not so good for analysis
-The only little disadvantage that I experienced using DLQs, compared to other solutions like for example a database, is the fact that messages in a queue cannot be easily queried and counted, but can only be peeked one by one.
-In case of a huge number of messages, it can be a good idea to attach a consumer and move them into a data store where it is possible to analyze them statistically.
+The only little disadvantage that I experienced using DLQs, compared to other solutions like a database, is the fact that messages in a queue cannot be easily queried and counted, but can only be peeked one by one.
+In case of high volumes and considerable quantities of messages ending up in a dead letter, it can be a good idea to attach a consumer and move them into a data store where it is possible to analyze them statistically.

 ## TLDR
 Dead letter queues are definitely the best place to save error messages and poison messages.
-Monitoring is richer and easier, re-publishing and purging is super fast and the broker itself is responsible for this process.
+Monitoring is richer and easier, re-publishing and purging is super fast and the broker itself owns the responsibility of this process.